 The Psychology Department offers the BA and BS degrees in Psychology and the MA degree in Psychological Research.
-The Psychology major is now among the largest on campus, with over 1,900 students who are taught by 34 full-time faculty members.
+The Psychology major is now among the largest on campus, with over 2,500 Psychology majors and 1,400 Psychology minors who are taught by 40 full-time faculty members.
 The Department is housed in the Undergraduate Academic Center (UAC), a LEED-certified building completed in June 2012.

 The Psychology Department is committed to expanding its research agenda while retaining its lasting commitment to deliver a high-quality undergraduate and graduate student curriculum.
 Rather than viewing research and teaching as separate goals, the Psychology faculty members strongly support the view that research and teaching are complementary activities.
 Thus, the Psychology Department’s vision is to gain national and international recognition as a research-oriented teaching-intensive department.